 The project will be evaluated by each student's faculty adviser in conjunction with the instructor in ENGL 595.
 Each project will be evaluated for its completeness and quality in relation to the parameters the student has set in the original proposal, the thoroughness of its research (where appropriate), and the extent to which it has been revised and polished in light of the feedback received from the faculty advisor and the instructor in ENGL 595.

 C. Part Two: Portfolio

-Based on their interests and in conjunction with their advisor, students must choose one of the portfolio options.
+Based on their interests and in conjunction with their adviser, students must choose one of the portfolio options.
 Work on the portfolio may begin with course work completed in English 500, Introduction to Graduate Studies in English.
 Papers written for other graduate seminars may also form the basis of work included in the portfolio.
-Contents of the portfolio may be reviewed by the student's adviser or other faculty members as they are completed; the entire portfolio must be completed and reviewed by a faculty review committee at least two months prior to the end of the student's final semester in the graduate program.
+Contents of the portfolio may be reviewed by the student's adviser or other faculty members as they are completed; the entire portfolio must be completed and reviewed by a faculty review committee in week 8 of the student's final semester in the graduate program.